Cube-OS/cubeOS/docs/contributing/reporting-bugs.rst

 Closing the Report
 ------------------

-Once the bug has been fixed and the changes have been merged into the master branch, a Kubos team member will close the issue.
+Once the bug has been fixed and the changes have been merged into the master branch, a CubeOS team member will close the issue.